adhikars11/probability-tfp/README.md

-# probability-tfp
+# Probabilistic Externalities

-Collaborative project of Shisham and Mari
+This is a collaborative project of Shisham Adhikari and Matias Solorza as a part of their PhD at UCD.